 Medium

-We’re excited to announce that North Dakota is entering into a statewide enterprise agreement with Siteimprove—a leading, industry-standard accessibility tool that many other states have adopted as the cornerstone of their ADA strategies.
+We’re excited to announce that North Dakota has entered into a statewide enterprise agreement with Siteimprove—a leading, industry-standard accessibility tool that many other states have adopted as the cornerstone of their ADA strategies.

-In addition to providing all agencies with Siteimprove access, North Dakota currently maintains some existing agency contracts with Acquia (formerly Monsido), which agencies may continue to use alongside Siteimprove if they want or need additional accessibility and quality-assurance tools.
+In addition to its Siteimprove agreement, North Dakota currently maintains some existing agency contracts with Acquia (formerly Monsido), which agencies may continue to use alongside Siteimprove if they want additional accessibility and quality-assurance functionality.

 Use Clear, Simple Language